Palmer Communications: Television and later years: 1949-2000

 Palmer Communications entered the television business as Palmer Broadcasting with the creation of WOC-TV in 1949.
 They would own the station until it was sold to 4th generation Palmer Vickie Anne Palmer in 1986 along with WOC AM and FM, after which it was rechristened as KWQC.
 In 1995, they would be acquired by Young Broadcasting.
 In 2013, Media General acquired the station from Young after its bankruptcy.
 In 2016, Nexstar announced it was acquiring Media General, and on January 17, 2017, the deal was completed.
 Since Nexstar had already owned WHBF, they ended up selling KWQC to Gray Television.
 Had Nexstar chose to divest WHBF and keep KWQC, it would have represented a reunion with WHO and KFOR for the first time since they were all three owned by Palmer Communications.

 In 1954, WHO-DT was signed on by the Tri-City Broadcasting Company, which was also owned by the Palmer family.

 At some point in the 1980s, they became interested in cellular communications and the name of the company was changed to Palmer Communications to reflect this.

 In 1989, they bought out KTVY (now KFOR-TV), for $50 million on February 27, 1989. their sole property outside of Iowa and in the state of Oklahoma.

 In 1996, the Palmer's sold off WHO and KFOR to the New York Times.
 WHO and KFOR would later be sold to Oak Hill Capital Partners, who formed Local TV LLC to manage them.
 In 2007, they entered into an agreement with Tribune Media before they bought the stations outright in 2013.
 In 2018, Nexstar announced its intent to purchase out Tribune for $6.4 billion in cash and debt.
 In 2019, the sale was completed, with Nexstar retaining ownership of WHO (after selling the WOI-DT/KCWI duopoly in Des Moines) and KFOR.

 In 1996, Palmer bought WMT (AM) in Waterloo, Iowa, from an ownership group including former Iowa governor Robert D. Ray and sportscaster Forrest "Frosty" Mitchell.
 Ownership of this station lasted for only a year.

 In 1997, WHO AM and FM and WMT AM would be bought out by Jacor Communications, who a year later, would merge with Clear Channel.
 They would change their name to iHeartMedia in 2013.

 Vickie Anne Palmer controlled WOC AM and FM until they were bought out by Clear Channel in 2000, ending Palmer family ownership of the stations.

 On October 10, 2000, the company was dissolved.

-As of 2022, all former Palmer radio and TV stations are now owned by iHeartMedia and Nexstar, except for one.
+As of 2022, all former Palmer radio and TV stations are now owned by iHeartMedia and Nexstar, except for KWQC, now owned by Gray Media.
 (Note: When Nexstar acquired Media General, they had to choose whether to keep KWQC or WHBF.
 They chose to keep the latter, spinning KWQC to Gray Television, the only former Palmer TV station to not be owned by them.)